Code-Institute-Submissions/RachelHickeyPhotpgraphy/README.md

 # Credits
-All images use in this site belong to client Rachel Hickey.
+All images used in this site were provided by my client Rachel Hickey.